Your Guide To The Betfair Exchange

 Where something like that is much more likely to occur is during a match.
 In-play markets can fluctuate wildly during a game.
-A single moment or short run of dominance can vastly impact one team’s changes and see their odds move hugely: think a goal (or even two in quick succession) in soccer, or a batting collapse that sees a cricket team lose a number of wickets in just a couple of overs.
+A single moment or short run of dominance can vastly impact one team’s chances and see their odds move hugely: think a goal (or even two in quick succession) in soccer, or a batting collapse that sees a cricket team lose a number of wickets in just a couple of overs.

 This is where the traders operate.
-Their goal is not so much to predict the ultimate outcome of a match, but to predict which way the market will move.
+Their goal is not so much to predict the ultimate outcome of a match, but to predict which way the market could move.
 That way they can “lock in” a guaranteed financial outcome no matter what the result.

-Bookmakers will obviously despise this behaviour: where a punter locks in a profit, they’ve locked in a loss!
+Traditional bookmakers will obviously despise this behaviour: where a punter locks in a profit, they’ve locked in a loss!
 So once again, this is where Betfair comes in.

 Betfair actively promote a whole host of third-party programs and apps that make quick trading a whole lot simpler than if you’re doing it on the website.
 You can check them out here.